Skip to the main content.

 Step 3: Gain Scholarly Experiences

-Medical schools in the United States all value and expect that students will have some research experience.
+Medical schools in the United States all value and expect that students will have some scholarly or research experience.
 This experience can be lab-based or clinically-based.
 It can also involve big data since so much of this information is now readily available.

 Regardless, your ability to review background literature, collect, sort, analyze and interpret data to draw conclusions will all be relevant in your education and career.
 Independent scholarly work beyond just being a lab assistant will be valued most.